 Naples was soon transported to the Elmwood Home near Erie.
 The home had been established back in 1909 to cater to the rehabilitation of wayward boys.
 An appeal was filed on Naples’ behalf to have his case reviewed, but it was unsuccessful.
 An attempt to have Naples paroled in June 1938 was made so he could rejoin his parents, but it was denied by Judge Braham.
 A good portion of the Elmwood Home, a small complex of buildings on a 79-acre tract, burned down in August 1938 and was never rebuilt.

 The New Castle News of Wednesday, August 10, 1938, reported, “Attorney P. Vincent Gifford, president of the home, estimated damage at $30,000.
 Practically all the furniture and the boys’ clothing was destroyed.
 There is a New Castle boy in the home, Anthony Naples.”
-Naples may have been sent to the Pennsylvania Training School at Morganza in Washington County, which handled troubled boys and girls up to the age of twenty-one.
-I know he eventually ended up in the Huntingdon Industrial Reformatory in Huntingdon County, Pennsylvania, a facility for male offenders aged 15-25.
-Naples eventually returned home to New Castle to live with his parents.
-Just when this happened I’m not sure.
-I’m thinking he was probably released on parole sometime in 1946, when he would have turned twenty-one years old.
-If he served until 1946 that would make nine years of incarceration.
+At some point, he ended up in the Huntingdon Industrial Reformatory in Huntingdon County, Pennsylvania, a facility for male offenders aged 15-25.
+Naples was apparently granted parole and soon returned home to New Castle to live with his parents because he is listed in their household during the 1940 Census.
+At the time of the Census, taken in the month of April, he was only fourteen years old.

-His rehabilitation was apparently a failure.
-The next report of his whereabouts is reported in the New Castle News of Saturday, February 12, 1949, “Anthony Naples, youth of Maple (Mabel) street, was arrested by Lieutenant Suber and policeman Criswell at 9:15 p.m.
+The next report of his whereabouts, when he was twenty-three, is reported in the New Castle News of Saturday, February 12, 1949, “Anthony Naples, youth of Maple (Mabel) street, was arrested by Lieutenant Suber and policeman Criswell at 9:15 p.m.
 Friday for having allegedly “peeped” through a window in a Williams street home.
 He was caught In East Washington street.
-Returned to Williams street by the officers, several women Identified him as the “peeper.”
+Returned to Williams street by the officers, several women identified him as the “peeper.”
 Chief of police Robert D. Hanna stated Naples would be given into custody of a probation officer because he is on parole from Huntington reformatory.”

 In December 1955 he was arrested and arraigned for being involved in the theft of a valuable accordion.
 Prior to going to court he disappeared and went into hiding.
 He was finally picked up by police in August 1956 at his parents’ home on Mabel Street.
-He was given a hearing and sentenced to three to six month of confinement in the Allegheny County workhouse.
-He subsequently returned to New Castle where he fathered a son named Joseph Naples.
+He was given a hearing and sentenced to three to six months of confinement in the Allegheny County workhouse.
+He subsequently returned to New Castle where he fathered at least one child, a son named Joseph Naples.

 Naples later developed some sort of illness and was checked into the Southside Hospital in Youngstown, Ohio, where he passed away at the age of forty on Monday, January 17, 1966.
-His father had died back in April 1964, and his mother – who survived him – died later in August 1966.
-Anthony Naples Jr., whose semi-sensational trial pre-dates the modern case of Jordan Brown by over seven decades, was laid to rest in Graceland Cemetery.
+His father had died back in April 1964, and his mother, who survived him, died later in August 1966.
+Anthony Naples, whose semi-sensational trial pre-dates the modern case of Jordan Brown by over seven decades, was laid to rest in Graceland Cemetery.

 A young Robert Harris was buried on the Friday after the shooting.
 To read his obituary click on: HARRIS OBITUARY.
 Anthony Naples served his time and returned to New Castle.
 He later died at the age of forty in 1966.
 To read his obituary click on: NAPLES OBITUARY.